-Use a third party app like Hurdlr or Quickbooks Self Employed to calculate your taxes for you.
+- Use the tax calculator on a third party app like Hurdlr or Quickbooks Self Employed to calculate your taxes for you (affiliate links).

 Here's the thing: Don't stress too much.
 You don't have to get this perfect.
-Your main thing is you want to have enough to be in the ballpark.
+Your main thing is you want to have enough money saved to be in the ballpark of your tax liability.

-If you have a lot of additional earnings, you can go as high as 30%.
+If you have a lot of additional earnings, you might go as high as 30%.
 This is where a tax pro could help a lot.

 I've been really impressed by how Hurdlr calculates taxes.
-You set up a tax profile, tell it about your filing status, and do you have other income.
-It will take all of that and figure out the percent for you.
+You set up a tax profile, tell it about your filing status, whether you have other income, etc. It will take all of that and figure out the percent for you.